sigh/nest-timelapse/README.md

 1. `credentials.json`: Google Cloud credentials file (create this in the Google Cloud Console)
 2. `token.json`: Generated automatically during the first run, stores the OAuth token

-These files should be kept secure and not committed to version control.
 The application will automatically handle token refresh when needed.